crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

 Mapping/Enumeration:
   Options for Mapping/Enumerating

-  --shares              enumerate shares and access --interfaces          enumerate network interfaces --no-write-check      Skip write check on shares (avoid leaving traces when missing delete permissions) --filter-shares FILTER_SHARES [FILTER_SHARES ...]
+  --shares [SHARES]     Enumerate shares and access, filter on specified argument (read ; write ; read,write) --dir [DIR]           List the content of a path (default path: '') --interfaces          Enumerate network interfaces --no-write-check      Skip write check on shares (avoid leaving traces when missing delete permissions) --filter-shares FILTER_SHARES [FILTER_SHARES ...]
-                        Filter share by access, option 'read' 'write' or 'read,write' --sessions            enumerate active sessions --disks               enumerate disks --loggedon-users-filter LOGGEDON_USERS_FILTER
+                        Filter share by access, option 'READ' 'WRITE' or 'READ,WRITE' --disks               Enumerate disks
-                        only search for specific user, works with regex --loggedon-users      enumerate logged on users --users [USER ...]    enumerate domain users, if a user is specified than only its information is queried.
+  --users [USER ...]
+Enumerate domain users, if a user is specified than only its information is queried.
+  --users-export USERS_EXPORT
-  --groups [GROUP]      enumerate domain groups, if a group is specified than its members are enumerated --computers [COMPUTER]
+                        Enumerate domain users and export them to the specified file --groups [GROUP]      Enumerate domain groups, if a group is specified than its members are Enumerated --local-groups [GROUP]
-                        enumerate computer users
-  --local-groups [GROUP]
-                        enumerate local groups, if a group is specified then its members are enumerated --pass-pol            dump password policy --rid-brute [MAX_RID]
+                        Enumerate local groups, if a group is specified then its members are Enumerated --computers [COMPUTER]
+                        Enumerate computer users
+  --pass-pol            dump password policy --rid-brute [MAX_RID]
-                        enumerate users by bruteforcing RIDs
+                        Enumerate users by bruteforcing RIDs --smb-sessions        Enumerate active smb sessions --reg-sessions [REG_SESSIONS]
+                        Enumerate users sessions using the Remote Registry.
+If a username is given, filter for it.
+If a file is given, filter for listed usernames.
+If no value is given, list all.
+  --loggedon-users [LOGGEDON_USERS]
+                        Enumerate logged on users, if a user is specified than a regex filter is applied.
+  --loggedon-users-filter LOGGEDON_USERS_FILTER
+                        only search for specific user, works with regex --qwinsta [QWINSTA]   Enumerate user sessions.
+If a username is given, filter for it; if a file is given, filter for listed usernames.
+If no value is given, list all.
+  --tasklist [TASKLIST]
+                        Enumerate running processes and filter for the specified one if specified --taskkill TASKKILL   Kills a specific PID or a proces name's PID's

 WMI:
   Options for WMI Queries